 IDEAL COMBINATION

-There is an ideal combination of heat setting, hand speed, and stroke length that enables you to avoid irregular burning (example 1) and instead produce nice uniform burns (example 2).
-I can’t tell you what that ideal combination is for you.
-You have to experiment to find the ideal combination that produces the best results for you.
+There is an ideal combination of heat setting, hand speed, and burn stroke length that enables you to avoid irregular burning (example 1) and instead produce nice uniform burns (example 2).

 HEAT SETTING

-Obviously a low heat setting will produce a much lighter burn, but if the heat is too low it can be very difficult to burn the wood because you have to move your hand so slowly to get any results.
+On the opposite spectrum of the heat dial is using a really low heat setting.
+This will produce a much lighter burn, but if the heat is too low you may not get any burn results.

 HAND SPEED